 You can be exposed to hydrogen sulfide gas in a few ways, but the most common way is through breathing it in.
 However, you can also be exposed through contact with the eyes and skin.
 Exposure to the gas can happen at work or in public places such as hot springs, marshes, or other places where organic matter can decay.

-There are places where entire communities can be exposed to hydrogen sulfide generated by the breakdown of organic compounds.
+In some places, entire communities can be exposed to hydrogen sulfide generated by the breakdown of organic compounds.
 For example, coastal communities in Western Australia have been affected by the breakdown of seaweed that has amassed on the shore.
 Another natural way that individuals not in specific industries can be exposed is through certain chemical processes.
-Hydrogen sulfide generated can be converted to sulfur.
+The hydrogen sulfide generated can be converted to sulfur.

 Some of these places can also include farms or areas close to landfills or open sewers where human and animal wastes are in close proximity to where people live.
 Exposure to a toxic waste dump can also cause adverse health effects on people.
 Exposure to hydrogen sulfide this way puts the general population at risk because it stems from natural sources that can not be as easily avoided.